 Ignoring the constant flow of people, I directed my attention back to the synagogue.
 I remembered that growing up my family had always said Kaddish for those that have no one left to say it for them.
 Now felt like as good a time as any to say it for those that laid buried in front of me.

-My attention returned to the commotion of the streets and the people passing by.
+Once I finished my private peater, my attention returned to the commotion of the streets and the people passing by.
 The drunken Brit’s tune had gotten quieter and more intermittent.
 I thought to myself that I should probably check on him as clearly no one else was.
 I found him lying between two cars wearing a blue Champion League jersey.
 He was beyond drunk and claimed he had gotten separated from his friends during a bachelor party.
 Clearly, their group’s plan was trying to create their own version of The Hangover, Budapest Edition.
 He had no clue where he was, where his hotel was, or even its name.

 Not knowing what do and unable to call an ambulance for help, I assisted him to a bench, gave him the transit map I had in my pocket, and wished him well.
 The night was still young, and while I wasn’t comfortable celebrating in this part of town, I still wanted to celebrate the hard work I had put into the course.
 I looked back at the synagogue, reflecting one last time on the fading history of the district, and then headed out into the night towards an event I had heard about in an underground rocker bar on the other side of town.